itsschwer/schwer-scripts/README.md

 You may need to create an Event System (`Right-click in the Hierarchy > UI/Event System`) in order to interact with the demo UI.
 Also note that the UI was designed for a 16:9 game window.

-#### Items
+### Items
-Create Item assets in a folder of your choice via `Create/Scriptable Object/Item System/Item`.
+Create `Item` assets in a folder of your choice via `Create/Item System/Item`.
 Edit them via the Inspector, or the Item Editor.

-#### Item Editor
+### Item Editor
 Can be opened in three ways:
 * From the toolbar via `Item System/Open Item Editor`
-* From the Inspector of an Item asset
+* From the Inspector of an `Item` asset
-* From double-clicking an Item asset
+* From double-clicking an `Item` asset

-This window is not necessary, but it does provide a helpful overview of the Item assets in your project.
+This window is not necessary, but it does provide a helpful overview of the `Item` assets in your project.

-#### Item Database
+### Item Database
-This system relies on an Item Database for the saving and loading of inventories.
-A Item Database can be created:
+This system relies on an `ItemDatabase` for the saving and loading of inventories.
+A `ItemDatabase` can be created:
-* From the toolbar via `Item System/Generate ItemDatabase`
+* From the toolbar via `Item System/Generate Item Database`
+* From the `Create` context menu (`Create/Item System/Item Database`).
-* From the Item Editor (button at the bottom labelled `Generate ItemDatabase`)
+* From the Item Editor (button at the bottom labelled `Generate Item Database`)

-This will create an Item Database in the currently selected folder if none exist.
+This will create an `ItemDatabase` in the currently selected folder if none exist.
 Otherwise, it will update (regenerate) an existing Item Database.
-To regenerate an Item Database after editing items, use either of the above methods for creating an Item Database or via the Inspector of the Item Database asset.
+To regenerate an `ItemDatabase` after editing items, use either of the above methods for creating an `ItemDatabase` or via the Inspector of the `ItemDatabase` asset.

-#### Inventory
+### Inventory
-Create an Inventory asset in a folder of your choice via `Create/Scriptable Object/Item System/Inventory`.
+Create an `Inventory` asset in a folder of your choice via `Create/Item System/Inventory`.
 Assign this asset to the `InventoryManager` script attached to the instance of the `Inventory` prefab in the Scene.

-#### Play Mode
+### Play Mode
 Enter Play mode and select your Inventory asset to experiment with the demo controls (make sure to assign an `Item` to the custom Inspector!).

 ## Usage guide